-- This bursary or scholarship for a family member is limited to family members whom the employee is liable for family care and support. - If the scholarship or bursary has been granted to the employee with disability or to a qualifying family member of employee, the exemption shall not apply if the following conditions are present: - In the case of a scholarship or bursary granted to the employee to enable or assist any such employee, who is a person with disability as defined in section 6B(1) unless the employee agrees to reimburse the employer for any scholarship or bursary granted to him/her if he/she fails to complete his/her studies for reasons other than death, ill-health or injury; - In the case of a scholarship or bursary granted to enable or assist any person with a disability who is a family member of an employee whom that employee is liable for family care and support, to study - - If remuneration proxy derived by employee during tax year exceeded R600,000; and - To so much of a bursary as in the case of such family member exceeded R30,000 during the year of assessment for: - Grade R to grade twelve as contemplated in the definition of 'school' in section 1 of the South African Schools Act, 1996 (Act No. 84 of 1996); or - ➤ A qualification to which an NQF level from 1 up to and including 4 has been allocated in accordance with Chapter 2 of the National Qualifications Framework Act, 2008 (Act No. 67 of 2008); and - R90,000 in respect of higher education (NQF level 5 up to 10).
+- If the bursary or scholarship granted by the employer to the relative of the employee is subject to an element of salary sacrifice, the amount granted by the employer is taxable in the hands of the employee.
+However, the employer can still claim the deduction in respect of this bursary or scholarship.
+The effective date is 01 March 2021. - If the scholarship or bursary has been granted to the employee with disability or to a qualifying family member of employee, the exemption shall not apply if the following conditions are present: - In the case of a scholarship or bursary granted to the employee to enable or assist any such employee, who is a person with disability as defined in section 6B(1) unless the employee agrees to reimburse the employer for any scholarship or bursary granted to him/her if he/she fails to complete his/her studies for reasons other than death, ill-health or injury; - In the case of a scholarship or bursary granted to enable or assist any person with a disability who is a family member of an employee whom that employee is liable for family care and support, to study - - If remuneration proxy derived by employee during tax year exceeded R600,000; - To so much of a bursary as in the case of such family member exceeded R30,000 during the year of assessment for: - Grade R to grade twelve as contemplated in the definition of 'school' in section 1 of the South African Schools Act, 1996 (Act No. 84 of 1996); or - > A qualification to which an NQF level from 1 up to and including 4 has been allocated in accordance with Chapter 2 of the National Qualifications Framework Act, 2008 (Act No. 67 of 2008); and - R90,000 in respect of higher education (NQF level 5 up to 10).